AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/database.md

 * Rolling back migration 2022-08-07-140433_user
 * Running migration 2022-08-07-140433_user

+Ok, here we go.
+Everything is fine.
 After running the migration, the schema is automatically added to the `schema.rs`
 ```rust
 // flowy-database/src/schema.rs
 table! {